 If you discover that a daycare facility is not following the rule about food service and nutrition, be sure to report the incident to the Bright from the Start.
 Please also preserve any evidence that you have that shows the facility violated the food service and nutrition regulation.
 If a child of yours has been served an inadequate or sub satisfactory nutritious meal, you will also want to talk with an Atlanta child nutrition lawyer to work on your case.

 Kevin Patrick is a seasoned daycare case lawyer.
 As a father himself, Kevin understand a child’s interest and a family’s concerns.
 He will fight for your case and get your children and your family a fair and just compensation.
-To schedule a free online consultation with an Atlanta child nutrition lawyer, contact us through our free online contact form, or call us at (404) 566-5880.
+To schedule a free online consultation with a Kevin Patrick, an Atlanta child nutrition lawyer, contact us through our free online contact form, or call him at (404) 566-5880.